The old city hall of Leipzig stands with its front opposite the main entrance of the Mädlerpassage and is a beautiful Renaissance building.

 September 19, 2015

-The Old Town Hall lives up to its name, because already in 1556 its foundation stone was laid.
+The Old Town Hall lives up to its name because its foundation stone was laid in 1556.
 Since 1909 it has served as a city history museum.

-The ballroom in the building is 43 meters long and was formerly used for festivities of the Saxon princes, patrician weddings, artisan festivals and student balls.
-Also court hearings took place here.
-Today it is used among other things for cultural and concert events of the city of Leipzig.
-The market is through the city tunnelleipzig.de/freizeit-kultur-und-tourismus/tourismus/sehenswuerdigkeiten/markt-und-altes-rathaus
+The ballroom in the building is 43 meters long and was formerly used for festivities of the Saxon sovereigns, patrician weddings, handicraft festivals and student balls.
+Court hearings also took place here.
+Today it is used, among other things, for cultural and concert events in the city of Leipzig.
+The market is through the city tunnel

 June 15, 2019

 The Old Town Hall is located directly on the market.
 Here, on Tuesdays and Thursdays, from 9am to 4pm, there is usually a weekly market with fresh local produce.
 The market also hosts the Christmas market, the Easter market, the wine festival or the market days.